List of North Carolina Tar Heels men's basketball head coaches

 Smith had the longest tenure at North Carolina, coaching for 36 seasons, and is the all-time leader in games coached (1,133) and wins at the school (879).
 Smith's 879 wins were the most of any NCAA men's Division I coach at the time of his retirement in 1997.
 Smith was the head coach for United States Men's Basketball that won an Olympic Gold Medal in 1976 while also working as the head coach of North Carolina, a feat that no other North Carolina coach has replicated.
 Several coaches both played for and coached basketball at North Carolina.
 Davis, McDonald, and Doherty played for and coached the men's varsity basketball team.
 McDonald and Doherty played on teams that were awarded national championships, McDonald on the 1923–24 team and Doherty on the 1981–82 team.
 Williams both played for and coached the North Carolina men's junior varsity team.
 Davis also had a stint as the JV head coach while on the bench under Williams.
 Brothers Norman and Bo Shepard are the only two head coaches to be related to each other.
 Norman Shepard is the all-time leader in winning percentage, having never lost a game.
 Statistically, Cartmell has been the least successful coach of the Tar Heels, with a winning percentage of .510.
 No coach has had an overall losing record at North Carolina.
 Six coaches have received coaching awards while the head coach of North Carolina: Carnevale, McGuire, Smith, Guthridge, Doherty, and Williams.
 Carnevale, McGuire, Smith, and Williams have all been inducted into the Basketball Hall of Fame.
 Roy Williams was hired in 2003, and retired following a school-record three national championships in 2021.

-The current head coach is Hubert Davis, who played under Smith from 1988 to 1992 and served as an assistant to Williams for nine seasons prior to being elevated to the head coach position.
-Upon Davis' appointment as head coach he became the 19th coach in program history, and the first African-American to hold the position.
+Hubert Davis, who played under Smith from 1988 to 1992 and served as an assistant to Williams for nine seasons prior, was elevated to the head coach position in 2021.
+Upon Davis' appointment as head coach he became the first African-American to hold the position.
+In his first season, he took UNC to the NCAA National Championship game where they built a significant halftime lead but ultimately lost to Kansas.
+In 2024, his team won the ACC Regular season championship, captained by that year's ACC Player of the year R.J.
+Davis.
+Hubert Davis was let go in 2026 after losing in the first round of the 2026 NCAA tournament.
+His tenure was ultimately defined by inconsistent play, which led to being a 6 seed or higher in 3 out of 4 NCAA tournaments made and missing the tournament in 2023 after starting the season as the preseason #1 ranked team.

+The current head coach is Michael Malone, the 2023 NBA champion coach of the Denver Nuggets.
+He is the first head coaching hire outside of the UNC family since McGuire.